 37.8324° N, 122.4795° W

-It is important to note here that California rest stops and pullouts limit vehicles to 8 hours parked in one locations.
-This means, this particular location can only be used for a quick night of sleep.
+It is important to note here that California rest stops and pullouts limit vehicles to 8 hours in one location.
+This means that this particular location can only be used for a quick night of sleep.
 However, it is still well worth a stop.
 The Golden Gate Bridge is stunning from this particular angle, and the foghorns are positively haunting.
-Be sure to get some pictures before you hurry out in the morning!
+Be sure to get some pictures before you hurry out in the morning to explore more of San Francisco!
 Obviously, this rest area does not offer any sort of amenities, but the location is close to the big city so finding some food and water shouldn’t be an issue.

 Best Meadow Spot

 Pretty Flowering Meadow in Mount Hood National Forest, Oregon

 45.3221° N, 121.6356° W

 At the Pretty Flowering Meadow area of Mount Hood National Forest, you’ll find amazing camping in the middle of a field of lupines.
 This secret spot is the perfect place to spend a week or two.
 The view of Mount Hood is stunning, and the local wildlife is lovely to watch.
 This is dispersed camping which means you won’t have any neighbors when staying here.
 It also means no amenities, so fill your tanks and your fridge before you head out.